kfahn22/NOAA_final_project/noaa.md

 We were asked to explore which weather event type causes the most harm to human health.
 To answer this question, I first found the total number of fatalities and injries for each event type.
 I then found the top ten most injurious weather types.

-* Find total fatalities and injuries damage by year for each event type and rank to find the 10 most expensive types.
+* Find total fatalities and injuries by year for each event type and rank to find the 10 most expensive types.

 ```r